Average Net Worth by Age in America: The Complete Data

 Regardless of where you currently stand, the levers for building net worth are consistent across all ages and income levels.

-Maximize employer retirement matches.
-If your employer matches 401(k) contributions, contributing at least enough to get the full match is the highest-return investment available to most people.
+Get the full employer match.
+It's a guaranteed 50-100% return on your money.
+Nothing else comes close.
+Available to most people.
 The 2026 contribution limit is $24,500, with an additional $8,000 catch-up for those 50 and older (and $11,250 for ages 60-63 under SECURE 2.0).
 See our retirement savings benchmarks for age-specific targets.

 Build home equity strategically.
 For most Americans, their home is their largest asset.
 Making extra mortgage payments or choosing a 15-year mortgage accelerates equity building.
 The Early Mortgage Payoff Calculator shows the impact of extra payments, and our guide on refinancing can help you assess whether a lower rate would accelerate the process.